oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/NonGreenField.md

   > **Note**

   >Course of actions involved in Exporting objects from OCI-
   > * Automation Tool Kit fetches the data for the supported services.
-You can chose to filter the data based on region and the compartment.
-Exported data is written to appropriate sheets of the CD3 based on the resources being exported.
+You can chose to export the data from a specific region or the compartment.
+Exported data is written to appropriate sheets of the CD3 Excel Sheet based on the resources being exported.
   > * Tool Kit then generates the TF configuration files/auto.tfvars files for these exported resources.
   > * It also generates a shell script - tf_import_commands_`<resource>`_nonGF.sh that has the import commands, to import the state of the resources to tfstate file.(This helps to manage the resources via Terraform in future).